 What is “Value” in a Value Proposition?

-Whenever we meet a new company, one of the first questions as we get to know them is “what’s your value proposition?”, or more colloquially, “what’s your shtick?”.
-In the Silicon Valley the answer often launches into some techno jargon that sounds compellingly incomprehensible, creating the probably not unreasonable feeling that it’s designed to obfuscate a lack of clarity or to bamboozle techno neophytes rather than convince a thoughtful, professional buyer.
+Whenever we meet a new company, one of the first questions as we get to know them is, “what’s your value proposition?” or more colloquially, “what’s your shtick?”.
+In Silicon Valley, the answer often launches into some techno-jargon that sounds compellingly incomprehensible, creating the probably not unreasonable feeling that it’s designed to obfuscate a lack of clarity or to bamboozle techno neophytes rather than convince a thoughtful, professional buyer.
 Let alone an analyst.

 We’ve all had those conversations.
 But since pointing out what doesn’t work isn’t enough, this blog outlines one prescriptive approach to crisply and analytically correctly drill into what a convincing value proposition might be.

-So, if value is the same as incremental profits, then value can be defined as incremental revenues plus incremental cost savings since profits are revenues minus costs.
-Each of those variables in turn can be broken down into further, logical sub-components.
+So, if the value is the same as incremental profits, then the value can be defined as additional revenues plus incremental cost savings since profits are revenues minus costs.
+Each of those variables, in turn, can be broken down into further, logical sub-components.
 For example, incremental revenues might be comprised of possible price increases times potential increases in sales volumes.
-Or, increases in cost savings might emanate from a reduction in overhead costs and / or a lowering of variable costs.
+Or, increases in cost savings might emanate from a reduction in overhead costs or a lowering of variable expenses.
 With real offerings, the total value add is often a combination of all these factors.

 How does one go about capturing the total value add?
 In our experience, it’s a three-step process:

 - Diagram all the incremental sources of revenue increases and cost savings in a fishbone-type, cause and effect diagram